 Standards, amendments, improvements and interpretations effective for the current year.
-The following amendments, improvements and interpretations which became effective 1 January 2020 or after, did not have any significant impact on the Establishment's financial statements:
+The amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 - Interest Rate Benchmark - Phase 2 which became effective 1 January 2021, did not have any significant impact on the financial statements of the Company.